dr-guangtou/daily_astroph/2020/astroph-2006.md

 - [Lyman continuum leakage in faint star-forming galaxies at redshift z=3-3.5 probed by gamma-ray bursts](https://arxiv.org/abs/2006.09377)

 - [A Black-Hole Feedback Valve in Massive Galaxies](https://arxiv.org/abs/2006.09381)
+    - optical observations show that quenching is more closely related to a galaxy's central stellar velocity dispersion (σv) than to any other characteristic.
+    - we show that high σv is critical to quenching because a deep central potential well maximizes the efficacy of AGN feedback.
+    - 需要AGNfeedback 降低CGM的压力：We find that CGM pressure acts as the control knob on a valve that regulates AGN feedback and suggest that feedback power self-adjusts so that it suffices to lift the CGM out of the galaxy's potential well.

 - [Stochastic modelling of star-formation histories II: star-formation variability from molecular clouds and gas inflow](https://arxiv.org/abs/2006.09382)
+    - **Interesting**
+    - we quantify the strength of the fluctuation in the star-formation rate (SFR) on different timescales, i.e. the power spectral density (PSD) of the star-formation history, and connect it to gas inflow and the life-cycle of molecular clouds
+    - in the general case the PSD of the SFR has three breaks, corresponding to the correlation time of the inflow rate, the equilibrium timescale of the gas reservoir of the galaxy, and the average lifetime of individual molecular clouds.

 - [SAGAN-II : Molecular gas content of Giant Radio Galaxies](https://arxiv.org/abs/2006.09388)
+    - A very small fraction of the population of such radio galaxies contains molecular and atomic gas in the form of rings or disks that can fuel star formation. 气体可能来自并合或者冷却
+    - Most of our targets belong to the main sequence (MS), and a large fraction are in the passive domain.
+Their star formation efficiency is comparable to normal galaxies, except for two of them deficient in molecular gas with a short (~200 Myr) depletion time, and a quiescent gas-rich giant spiral galaxy.
+    - the depletion time is much larger than the giant radio jet's life-time.

 - [Missing [CII] emission from early galaxies](https://arxiv.org/abs/2006.09402)